tdwg/website/content/pages/community/ac/3d/index.md

 # Becoming Involved

-Anyone with practical experience in describing 3D imagery in a database is invited to contact the convener or core members to register their interest.
+Anyone with practical experience in describing 3D imagery in a database is invited to contact the convenor or core members to register their interest.

 # History/context